Portfolio 5 - Exhibitions

 January 2008

-Renowned art curator Janice Blackburn invited her to show two cake sculptures in her ‘Small Show Huge Talent’ exhibition in Notting Hill.
+Renowned art curator Janice Blackburn invited her to show two cake sculptures in her ‘Small Show Huge Talent’ exhibition.

 Sotheby’s – Kiddell Gallery